nyaga-kariuki/readthedocssample/docs/source/retrievalfunctions.rst

     sum,test = findGeneralPattern(patterntestdata,reject, searchData = patterndf, retrieval = False)

-The sum and test will be as described above
+The sum and test will be as described above.
+Imporantly, the "list of valuesm" must be in the exact order of the pattern you would like to identify AND the  values of the list must be actual members of the category.